gurjotsingh4398/my-site/README.md

-This project was bootstrapped with [Create React App]
+My-App

+This project is created using React.js(create-react-app).This is sample application for a portfolio.

+Link to the app is: